 Myths that mislead

-Having a full set of customer needs, defined around the job-to-be-done, impacts all aspects of innovation, including the way opportunities are defined, the way markets are segmented and sized, the way product and pricing strategies are formulated, and the way ideas are constructed, tested and positioned.
-These customer metrics guide and drive the entire innovation process.
-This holistic and comprehensive quality of ODI is what makes it so powerful and what enables us to launch big ideas that win.
+Having a full set of customer needs defined around the job-to-be-done impacts all aspects of innovation, including the way opportunities are defined, the way markets are segmented and sized, the way product and pricing strategies are formulated, and the way ideas are constructed, tested and positioned.
+Desired outcomes statements guide and drive the entire innovation process.